Here’re 11 Herbs that Grow from Cuttings, it’s an easy and less time-consuming method than seed propagation.

 9. Bee Balm

 This herb has both culinary and medicinal uses.
 These plants bear bright flowers that attract butterflies and possess a minty fragrance which makes them ideal for bordering—the best time to propagate this herb by cuttings in late springs.
 Cut a 6-inch stem tip without flowers.
-Remove the leaves from the bottom half and dip the cutting in rooting hormone.
+Remove the leaves from the bottom half and dip the cutting in the rooting hormone.
 Stick the cutting two inches deep in a small pot filled with well-aerated soil.

 Also Read: How to Grow Bee Balm

-Marjoram is a versatile herb and has many uses in cooking and is also used in aromatherapy.
+Marjoram is a versatile herb that has many uses in cooking and is also popular in aromatherapy.
 This herb has many health benefits.
 Seed germination is slow, and it takes approximately 2 weeks to germinate.
 Propagating marjoram is an easy way to multiply this herb in a short period.
 Take cuttings from the tip of the stem, which is not less than 3 inches in length.
 Leave 4-6 leaves from the top and remove all other leaves.
 You should plant cuttings in late summer or early spring.
 In a hot climate, do this in winters.

 Growing parsley from cuttings is possible, but the success rate is low.
 For this, take a 4-5 inches long stem with some leaves on top and place it an inch deep in the pot.
 Maintain the moisture and keep the cutting in a shady spot that receives indirect light.
 Wait for a couple of weeks for the emergence of roots.

 Also Read: Growing Parsley in Pots